sholcomb1778/redhat-mw-cloud-quickstart/jboss-eap-clustered-rhel-VMSS/README.md

 To learn more about JBoss Enterprise Application Platform, check out: https://access.redhat.com/documentation/en-us/red_hat_jboss_enterprise_application_platform/7.2/

-## Licenses and Costs
+## Licenses, Subscriptions and Costs

-This uses RHEL 8.0 image which is a PAY AS YOU GO image and doesn't require the user to license it, it will be licensed automatically after the instance is launched first time and user will be charged hourly in addition to Microsoft's Linux VM rates.
+This template uses a RHEL 8.0 image which is a Pay-as-you-go (PAYG) image and does not require the user to license.
+The VM will be licensed automatically after the instance is launched first time and the user will be charged hourly in addition to Microsoft's Linux VM rates.
 Click [here](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/#red-hat) for pricing details.

 ## Prerequisites

-1. Azure Subscription with specified payment method (RHEL 8.0 is a market place product and requires payment method to be specified in Azure Subscription)
+1. Azure Subscription with specified payment method (RHEL 8.0 is a marketplace product and requires a payment method to be specified in Azure Subscription)

-2. To deploy the template, you will need to:
+2. To deploy the template, you will need:

-    - Choose an admin username and password for your VM.
+    -

-    - Choose a EAP username and password to enable the EAP manager UI and deployment method.
+    - *EAP Username** and password to enable the EAP manager UI and Deployment Method.

 ## Deployment Steps

 Build your environment with EAP 7.2 on top of RHEL 8.0 which is added to the backend pool of the Load Balancer on Azure in a few simple steps:
-1. Launch the Template by clicking Deploy to Azure button.
+1. Launch the Template by clicking on the **Deploy to Azure** button.
-2. Fill in the following parameter values and accept the terms and condition before clicking on Purchase.
+2. Complete the following parameter values.
+Then acceptthe terms and conditions before clicking on Purchase.

-    - **Subscription** - Choose the right subscription where you would like to deploy.
+    - **Subscription** - Choose the appopriate subscription where you would like to deploy.

-    - **Resource Group** - Create a new Resource group or you can select an existing one.
+    - **Resource Group** - Create a new Resource Group or you can select an existing one.

-    - **Location** - Choose the right location for your deployment.
+    - **Location** - Choose the appropriate location for your deployment.

     - **Admin Username** - User account name for logging into your RHEL VM.